Compare DataStax migration tools

 ZDM Utility and ZDM Proxy Automation

+Ansible is a suite of software tools that enables infrastructure as code.
+It is open source and its capabilities include software provisioning, configuration management, and application deployment functionality.
 The Ansible automation for ZDM is organized into playbooks, each implementing a specific operation.
 The machine from which the playbooks are run is known as the Ansible Control Host.
-In ZDM, the Ansible Control Host will run as a Docker container.
+In ZDM, the Ansible Control Host runs as a Docker container.

 Cassandra Data Migrator

-Use Cassandra Data Migrator to:
+For more information, see Use Cassandra Data Migrator with ZDM.

 DSBulk Migrator